Goal setting for an awesome year

 How strong or fit are you?
 Do you wish you had done a bit more than you did?

-Would you like to do some sort of event next year?
+Would you like to do some sort of event this year?
 Is there a walking trip, running race, community event that you would like to participate in?
 Have you seen our previous blogs talking about Clinical Rehab and would like to try it?
 Would you like to start running or try a RunFit class?
-Perhaps our new StrongFit class?

-Did you achieve your goals this year?
+When you reflect on 2021 did you achieve your goals you set yourself?
 If not, why not?
 Was there anything you could have done differently?
 The AIS (Australian Institute of sport) recommend reflecting on your previous goals and asking yourself where they;

 Specific, Measurable, Achievable, Realistic, Timely?

 This can help to structure the next years goals more effectively.

 It will really be a bit of a mind map or a list – sticky labels can be great too.